 - Limitation.
-Referring to storage of personal data, both restaurants and Carbonara App must only keep data for as long as necessary for a specified purpose.
+Referring to the storage of personal data, both restaurants and Carbonara App must only keep data for as long as necessary for a specified purpose.

 - Confidentiality.
-Both restaurants and Carbonara App must ensure data integrity, ensuring data security and confidentiality.
+Both restaurants and Carbonara App must ensure data integrity, ensuring data security, and confidentiality.

 - Accountability.
-Both restaurants and Carbonara App are equally responsible for clear demonstration to GDPR rules and the above principles.
+Both restaurants and Carbonara App are equally responsible for a clear demonstration to GDPR rules and the above principles.

 - Portability.
 When requested, customers must be able to obtain any personal data that restaurants may maintain and hold on them (e.g. marketing information).

 GDPR is For Everyone in Hospitality

 App users make regular visits to restaurants because digital services help to improve overall guest efficiency, enjoyment, and satisfaction when dining out.
 Understandably, when facing the mass of data in today’s connected hospitality environment, both venues and restaurants have become more concerned with the fair use of personal data.